chaunceygardiner/weewx-weatherboard/docs/index.md

 [Installation](installation.html).

 Everything on the board is age-checked.
-If the loop data stops advancing — or stops arriving at all — every reading is shown as missing, the way the display would show it, and the clock says how old the data is or what went wrong, rather than showing you a number that stopped being true ten minutes ago.
+If the loop data stops advancing — or stops arriving at all — every reading is shown as missing, and the clock says how old the data is or what went wrong, rather than showing you a number that stopped being true ten minutes ago.
 See [When data goes missing](missing-data.html).